 (Both functions are also available as convenience methods on Anymail's AnymailMessage and AnymailMessageMixin classes.)

-anymail.message.attach_inline_image_file (message, path, subtype=None, idstring="img", domain=None) Attach an inline (embedded) image to the message and return its Content-ID.
+Attach an inline (embedded) image to the message and return its Content-ID.

 In your HTML message body, prefix the returned id with cid: to make an src attribute: